-Perceptions of immediate supervisor's actions in addressing behaviors in the continuum of harm were generally positive.
-However, women overall had a lower perception of their immediate supervisor addressing these issues.
-Figure J shows men's and women's perceptions of immediate supervisors' actions to address various behaviors on the continuum of harm, as measured by both the 2018 WGRA and the 2021 WGR.
+Perceptions of immediate supervisor's actions in addressing behaviors in the continuum of harm are generally positive.
+However, women overall have a lower perception of their immediate supervisor addressing these issues.
+Figure J shows men's and women's perceptions of immediate supervisors' role in addressing various behaviors on the continuum of harm, as measured by both the 2018 WGRA and the 2021 WGR.